MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-329-Liquidity-Risk-Measurement-Standards/subpart-D-Total-Net-Cash-Outflow/section-329.32.md

 (2) 100 percent of all unsecured wholesale funding that is not an operational deposit and is not included in paragraph (h)(1) of this section, including:

-(i) Funding provided by a company that is a consolidated subsidiary of the same top-tier company of which the FDIC-supervised institutions is a consolidated subsidiary; and
+(i) Funding provided by a company that is a consolidated subsidiary of the same top-tier company of which the FDIC-supervised institution is a consolidated subsidiary; and

-(ii) Debt instruments issued by the FDIC-supervised institutions, including such instruments owned by retail customers or counterparties;
+(ii) Debt instruments issued by the FDIC-supervised institution, including such instruments owned by retail customers or counterparties;

 (3) 5 percent of all operational deposits, other than operational deposits that are held in escrow accounts, where the entire deposit amount is covered by deposit insurance;